-I'm a musician, producer, certified audio engineer, and manager of the internet music label Noise Jazz Records.
+I'm a musician, producer, audio engineer, and digital artist.

 My career in music began in 2016 when I was signed to Commodity Fetish Records in Rocky Mount, NC with the art punk band Marla.
 In 2017, I ventured into starting my own music label and producing for other people in order to add as much value to their music as possible.
 In early 2020, I earned my certification in audio engineering after studying with the Grammy Award-winning team at Gat3 Productions in Charlotte, NC.

 As I mentioned before, my intention as a producer and audio engineer is to contribute value to other creators' visions.
 Music has been my passion since I was a child, so I know how much it means to musicians who deeply care about their craft as much as I do.
 Whether I'm mastering tracks or working with sound design, I'm putting an exceptional amount of time and energy into the recording process so the artist's desired result manifests.